macgyver2028/mesosphere-docker/README.md

          ssh -F ssh.config -L 5050:${HOST_IP}:5050 -L 8080:${HOST_IP}:8080 core@${HOST_IP}

+# Docker-Compose
+The above steps can be done using docker-compose

+        docker-compose up -d

+Optionally, you can scale the mesos slaves node

+        docker-compose scale mesos=3

 # Multi-node Setup
 For this setup, we will need 2 servers with Docker installed on it.